Pregnancy risk assessment

 Chemical agents

-Exposure to some chemicals we use in the HSE can cause harm to the foetus, for example, the administration of certain cytotoxic drugs.
-Hazardous chemicals must be assessed using the chemical risk assessment process
+Exposure to some of the chemicals used in the HSE can cause harm to the foetus, for example, the administration of certain cytotoxic drugs.
+Hazardous chemicals must be assessed using the chemical risk assessment process.

 Display screen equipment (DSE)